NDS-Schmitz/NDS-Schmitz/README.md

 - 📫 How to reach me **nick.d.schmitz@gmail.com**

-- ⚡ Fun fact **I was a police officer before deciding to leave to follow my dream of becoming a software enigneer!**
+- ⚡ Fun fact **I was a police officer before deciding to leave to follow my dream of becoming a software enigneer!.
+Quite the change huh?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">